-Simmons is interested in time-space shifts, in the science of perception, in how the movement of the earth subtly controls the relationships humans are able to have with its phenomena.
+Simmons’s interest in time-space shifts and in the science of perception have led to innovative experiments.
+His work reflects on how the movement of the earth subtly controls the relationships we humans are able to have with its phenomena.
 Included in this is a fascination with the speed of sound and how this correlates with the speed of the earth’s rotation.